Françafrique: Post–Cold War era

 Many former French colonies have experienced a growing anti-French sentiment in the past 30 years.
 This feeling, particularly present among the younger generations who have not experienced colonization or the period of independence, is also reinforced by events such as the genocide of the Tutsi in Rwanda, the civil war in Côte d'Ivoire or the crisis in Libya.
 While the older generation is more likely to support strong ties with France because they believe it brings stability, the younger generation sees it as a brake on the development of African states and businesses.
-It is worth noting that this anti-French sentiment is aimed more at France's African foreign policy than at the French people themselves.

 The Sahel is an area of land that serves as a demarcation line between Western and Central Africa.
 It is situated between the nations of Mali, Mauritania, Niger, Chad, and Burkina Faso, which are all former French colonies.
 In 2012, militant groups affiliated with Al-Qaeda attempted to seize parts of Mali with the intent to take control of other areas within the region.
 Due to these pertinent issues, the involvement of France has increased in order to provide military assistance to Sahelian countries.
 This is defined by Operation Serval, which was a French effort under the leadership of former president Francois Hollande in order to prevent Islamist militants from seizing Bamako, Mali.
 The success of this operation was short-lived as militant groups began to appear in neighboring nations, including Chad and Burkina Faso.
 By 2014, the French military sent over 5,000 troops to the Sahel under Operation Barkhane as a means to support governments throughout the region in their struggle against Islamist groups.
 As a result of these operations, French forces have only expanded their oversight throughout the Sahel.

 The ongoing conflict between French-backed forces and Jihadist militant groups continues to have detrimental consequences, which have led to increased rates of death and displacement within the Sahel territories.
 In 2021 alone, almost 6,000 people died due to conflict-related deaths in Niger, Mali, and Burkina Faso.
 There are also increasing security concerns for coastal nations such as Benin and Senegal as militant groups advance further within the region's borders.

+In November 2024, the special politician for French operations in Africa, Jean-Marie Bockel, submitted a report to President Emmanuel Macron on the reconfiguration of the French military presence in Africa.
+This report advocates a "renewed" and "rebuilt" partnership.
+France plans to reduce the pre-positioned forces it has on its military bases.
+The new terms of France's military presence in Africa provide for a significant reduction to maintain only a permanent liaison detachment and at the same time adapt the offer of military cooperation to the needs expressed by African countries.

+Pro-Russian Pan-Africanist activists are a vent for anti-French sentiment in Africa.